 The restaurants, boutiques and cafés in Galle’s 17th-century fort are just a five-minute drive away, and hotel activities are extensive.
 Included in their programme are rainforest treks, river safari on the Mahamodara River, whale and dolphin watching, and lowland tea estate visits.
 This hotel is a reliable choice for families and couples looking for a comfortable beachside escape but with enough activities to suit every interest.

-The hotel was famously designed by Geoffrey Bawa, Sri Lanka’s most revered architects, and noted Lankan artist Laki Senanayake worked on the hotel’s main staircase, giving an overall sense of space and light.
+The hotel was famously designed by Geoffrey Bawa, Sri Lanka’s most revered architect, and noted Sri Lankan artist Laki Senanayake worked on the hotel’s main staircase, giving a sense of openness, space and light.
 Each bedroom has a generously sized ocean facing balcony and following an extensive upgrade in 2019, they have new flooring and the complete re-tiling of bathrooms and timber panelling.
 Aside from three themed suites, all 60 of the Deluxe rooms are identical and offer super king-sized beds, private balconies and bathrooms with built-in tubs and separate walk-in rain showers.

 - Jaime Benitez, South India

 - Matthew Nicklin, North India